phungorquan/SmartGo/README.md

 # SmartGo
 - This navigation device will help you avoid accident because it will warning when you need to turn left/right/around,.. by led

 - As the plan : We will use STM8L , GPS L70 , Bluetooth HM-10 , Oled (Don't need) ,Led ,..
-This device is very low energy
+These devices are very low energy

 #How does it works?
 + Search where to go and then find the direction on Mobile application